madawei2699/awesome-seo/README.md

 ## Traffic Monetization

-When there is a certain amount of SEO traffic(such as monthly PV reaching 10,000), how to monetize SEO traffic is a more important topic.
+When there is a certain amount of SEO traffic(such as monthly PV reaching 10,000), how to monetize SEO traffic becomes a more important topic.
 Gernerally speaking, we can integrate [Internet Advertising](https://www.bmpi.dev/dev/what-is-internet-advertising/) through advertising platforms such as Google Adsense.
-This CPM/CPC is generally not high, Advertising CPM/CPC depends on the content/region of website.
+This CPM/CPC is generally not high.
+The Advertising CPM/CPC depends on the content/region of website.
 The CPM/CPC range of different content ads is between $0.3-$2.0/$0.2-$15.

 ![](https://img.bmpi.dev/91bc8569-0fdc-ea98-478e-33d63205f340.png)

 The purpose of the traffic site is to improve [RPM](https://tg.bmpi.dev/web_cpc/420.html).
-In addition to advertising, the website can also access Affiliate and selling products(members, courses) to increase RPM.
+In addition to advertising, the website can also access Affiliate and sell products(members, courses) to increase RPM.

 ## Other

 [Google Algorithm Update History](https://moz.com/google-algorithm-change)
-> Currently, Google has some of more important Google algorithms include the Panda algorithm, the Penguin algorithm, and the Hummingbird algorithm.
+> Currently, Google has some of more important Google algorithms including the Panda algorithm, the Penguin algorithm, and the Hummingbird algorithm.
 > This is the page that Moz tracks updates to Google's search algorithm.

 [State of the Web](https://httparchive.org/reports/state-of-the-web)